zaphosting/docs/en/legal_use_brand_assets.md

 <br>

-## 🎥 commercials, TV programs, YouTube videos, movies or articles
+## Commercials, TV programs, YouTube videos, movies or articles
 If you would like to use our brand assets as part of an article, in a film or within a radio program, please contact us.
 We are open for such requests.
 Please include the following information with your request:
 - Description of the project/content
 - Type of use of the ZAP-Hosting Brand Assets